Cepher-Bible/Kjv-Style-Covenant-Just/README.md

    Like the Berean Standard Bible (BSB), this translation is fully dedicated to the public domain (as of [your date, e.g., 2025]).
    You may copy, quote, print, publish, adapt, record, create apps, study guides, or use any part of it — for free, commercially, or non-commercially — without permission or royalties.
    Credit is appreciated but not required:
-   “Cepher Hakam Bible by [Your Name]”
+   “Cepher Hakam Bible by Mark”

 5. **Theological goal**
    The aim is simple: let the original text speak without English tradition getting in the way.